 Catherine’s comments: I have visited Kaziranga National Park in Assam (Northeast India) on several occasions exploring by jeep, boat, elephant safari, and foot.
 For large animals like the one-horned rhinoceros, asian elephant, sambar, and gaur - it is unbeatable.
-I have also been lucky enough to see tiger there, however, if tiger are your hope - then Kanha, Bandavgarh, or Ranthambhore might be best.
-Ranthabhore is easily combined with a visit to Rajasthan.
+I have also been lucky enough to see tiger there, however, if tiger are your hope - then Ranthambhore, Kanha, or Bandavgarh might be best.
+Ranthambhore is easily combined with a visit to Rajasthan.
 A journey into Rudyard Kipling country (Madya Pradesh) will take you to the other two parks.
 A recommended 4 days / 3 nights for each park is recommended.
 With shorter time, you could reduce that to 2 nights.

 Where to stay